Gagnier (Gagne) History Web Site

 It was my privilege to celebrate Mass at the site of Louis Gasnier's

-I also celebrated Mass in the church of the 1638 marriage of Louis Gasnier and
+I was also privileged to celebrate Mass in the church of the 1638 marriage of

 My great-grandfather, an eighth generation descendant of Louis, came to